soldag/DataProfiling-SoSe17/docs/SUCCESS.md

 As far as we understood, _NULL ≠ NULL_ means that all NULL values are unique, which means that a row of a column combination that contains a NULL value automatically is unique.

-Our implemenentation (see below) filters out rows containing NULL values before testing its uniqueness with the hash.
+Our implemenentation (see below) filters out rows containing NULL values before testing its uniqueness with the hash, which reduces the number of rows that need to be hashed.
 With _NULL = NULL_ we could skip this filter process but would need to consider all rows for the hashing.
 The latter would probably be a bit faster but the complexity stays the same.

 ```java
 // Put the regarding lines of our records together in one string.